MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

     ![Browser window showing Hello World response from VM3](../media/load-balancer-web-test-2.png)

-## Create a Log Analytics Workspace
+## Task 10: Create a Log Analytics Workspace

 1. On the Azure portal home page, click **All services**, then in the search box at the top of the page type **Log Analytics**, and select **Log Analytics workspaces** from the filtered list.